 Welcome to my review of Mac OS X Mountain Lion!
 This review aims to give my honest opinion on an operating system that is in my opinion another step by Apple to bring iOS to Mac.
-I have not been a long term Mac user, with my first family Mac being bought in 2010 and the second - my personal Macbook Pro - in 2011.
-However, I have been using them here and there since before then, and I must admit that one of the pushes to buying a Mac was the design of the system itself as opposed to the operating system, which I was not really keen until Leopard.
+I have not been a long-term Mac user, with my first family Mac being bought in 2010 and the second - my personal Macbook Pro - in 2011.
+However, I have been using them here and there since before then, and I must admit that one of the pushes to buying a Mac was the design of the system itself as opposed to the operating system, which I was not really keen on until Leopard.

 First off, Mountain Lion is an interesting operating system; in that it changes a few things, and brings things much closer to the mobile operating system developed by Apple whilst not being considered a major upgrade.
-The version number increment suggests that it is a major refurbishment from OS X Lion (10.7), but in actual matter of fact, as a developer, I can only see small updates rather than upgrades in the software.
-I would rather say that it is was a similar step from Windows Vista to Windows 7, in that it brings new features, but it was probably pretty necessary.
+The version number increment suggests that it is a major refurbishment from OS X Lion (10.7), but as an actual matter of fact, as a developer, I can only see small updates rather than upgrades in the software.
+I would rather say that it was a similar step from Windows Vista to Windows 7, in that it brings new features, but it was probably pretty necessary.
 You may ask why I say Mountain Lion was necessary, and to me that is obvious.
-When you look at the Mac OS X roadmap from Leopard onwards, you can see that after Snow Leopard, it was beginning to loose its integrity.
+When you look at the Mac OS X roadmap from Leopard onwards, you can see that after Snow Leopard, it was beginning to lose its integrity.
 Firstly Lion.
-Last years release brought new features such as Launchpad and Mission Control.
+Last year's release brought new features such as Launchpad and Mission Control.
 Now Mountain Lion.

-The latest release brought the iOS Notification Center - which to me, was the greatest (aside the video recording which was necessary) iOS improvement, but to a Mac it seems quite unnecessary and just another way to bring iOS and Mac OS closer.
+The latest release brought the iOS Notification Center - which to me, was the greatest (aside from the video recording which was necessary) iOS improvement, but to a Mac, it seems quite unnecessary and just another way to bring iOS and Mac OS closer.
 There are many reasons however to upgrade to Mac OS X Mountain Lion if you are running on Lion, and we will see at the end of the article if they are worth the £13.99 that it costs to upgrade to it.

 Launchpad is an iOS invention on a Mac, which to me, sounds bad enough.
 This is to me a complete waste of time and resources as it still looks like it was designed for a touch screen.
 Launchpad in Mountain Lion is not much different from how it was in Lion.
-In both operating systems it looks stunning.
+In both operating systems, it looks stunning.
 But it has always felt pointless to me.
-The icons in the Applications folder found on the dock by default are so large as it is, so why would I need to be able to find them here.
-Still for some iOS fans this may be a welcome feature.
+The icons in the Applications folder found on the dock by default are so large as it is, so why would I need to be able to find them here?
+Still for some iOS fans, this may be a welcome feature.
 Mountain Lion brings just one new feature to it; a search box.
-Perhaps Apple is planning some touchscreen Macs for the future and Launchpad will be the interface?
+Perhaps Apple is planning some touchscreen Macs for the future and Launchpad will be the interface.

 Safari has been updated to version 6.0 which features just a few new changes.